-If you reside in Charleston, S.C. or anywhere in the Lowcountry, and have been diagnosed with a disabling medical condition, you may qualify for federal Social Security disability benefits.
+If you reside in North Charleston, S.C. or anywhere in the Lowcountry, and have been diagnosed with a disabling medical condition, you may qualify for federal Social Security disability benefits.
 The Social Security Administration (SSA) operates two programs —Social Security Disability Insurance (SSD) and Supplemental Security Income (SSI) —that provide benefits to disabled people who are unable to work because of a disabling condition.

 Many people in Charleston who apply for disability benefits and have legitimate claims are rejected initially.
 Have you been told you don’t qualify for disability benefits?
 The Social Security Administration has a narrow definition of disability.
 If you receive a rejection letter after applying for Social Security Disability benefits, you should not give up without contacting a Charleston disability benefits lawyer.
 You may still qualify for benefits even if you have received a denial notice.
 A disability benefits attorney may be able to help people in Charleston and surrounding areas obtain benefits by appealing denied SSD claims.